Living With Endometriosis

 Dr. Howard stated that unilateral pain, especially when sitting, combined with hyperalgesia and allodynia, may be tip-offs to pudendal neuralgia.
 Interstitial cystitis presents with very similar symptoms, however, and he suggested that pelvic exams require a specialist’s expertise.

-Published in news article, pain management
+Published in News article, Pain management

 Related Articles